 If you can determine how much water your plants actually need, then you won't overwater them and waste water.
 It is important to not only understand a plant's particular watering requirements, but also evapotranspiration.

 Evapotranspiration (Et) is the amount of water that is evaporated from the soil and transpired through the plant's leaves.
 This amount of water needs to be replaced through watering.
 If you know your area's Et rate, you can plan the amount of water to be replaced through irrigation.
-Call your local water district or cooperative extension service and ask about your Et rate.
+Call your local water district or cooperative extension service and ask about your Et rate or request an on-site water assessment (if available in your area).
 Your particular microclimate will also affect evapotranspiration in different areas of your yard.

 It's best to water or irrigate your plants in the early morning when evaporation rates are low.
 This also provides plants with water before mid-day when the evaporation rate is the highest.